zabbix-tools/libzbxpgsql/README.md

 * Follow the [author](http://cavaliercoder.com)

-## Build
+## Installation

 To compile the agent module the following items are required:

 * GNU build tools (`make`, `gcc`, `autoconf`, `automake`, `libtool`, `m4`, etc.)
 * [libpq development headers](http://www.postgresql.org/download/)

-To compile the module:

-    # First time prep
-    libtoolize
-    aclocal
-    autoheader
-    automake --add-missing
-    autoreconf

-    # Compile
+If you are building from the source distribution tarball, simply run:

+    ./configure
+    make
-    ./configure && make
+    make install

-The `libzbxpgsql.so` will then be located under `src/.libs/`.
+Module file `libzbxpgsql.so` will then be installed in `/usr/local/lib`.

-Call `make install` to install the module in `/usr/local/lib`
+If you are building from sources cloned from GitHub, you first need to regenerate the build scripts using `./autogen.sh`.

 ## License